NHIndustries NH90: Qatar

-In 2014, Qatar announced that it would invest in NH90 helicopters for $2.76 billion.
-An contract is expected to be signed in March 2018, during the Dimdex defence exhibition.
-The signing happened on 14 March 2018, which finalised the purchase of 28 NH90 Helicopters in a deal that is worth 3 billion euros.
-The agreement includes 16 NH90s for tactical transport and 12 NH90s for naval purposes.
-The deal is supposed to help Qatar with modernizing her military helicopter fleet.
-On 20 August 2018, Leonardo announced the contract with Qatar was made effective for a total sum of US$3.7 billion, covering the agreed upon number of helicopters, with an option with six more of each type.
+In 2014, Qatar announced that it was set to spend $2.76 billion on procuring NH90s to modernizing its military helicopter fleet.
+A contract valued at 3 billion euros was signed at the Dimdex defence exhibition on 14 March 2018, which finalised the purchase of 28 NH90s, comprising 16 NH90s for tactical transport and 12 NH90s for naval purposes.
+On 20 August 2018, Leonardo announced the contract with Qatar was made effective for a total sum of US$3.7 billion, covering the agreed upon number of NH90s, with an option with six more of each type.

-On December 23, 2020, the first flights for Qatari-bound NH90s were being conducted for general evaluation.
+On 23 December 2020, the first flights for Qatari-bound NH90s were being conducted for general evaluation.
+The first two NH90 for Qatar were handed over in March 2022.

 Spain

 On 20 May 2005 the Council of Ministers authorised the acquisition of 45 NH90 TTHs; in December 2006, it was announced that a procurement contract for the Spanish Armed Forces had been signed.
-The Spanish NH90 variant features domestically assembled General Electric CT7 8F5 engines, customised communications suite, and Indra-developed electronic warning systems.
+The Spanish NH90 variant features domestically assembled General Electric CT7-8F5 engines, customised communications suite, and Indra-developed electronic warning systems.
 The original budget for the procurement was for €1,260 million; by 2010, this had grown to €2,463M.
 In June 2012, it was announced that Spain was negotiating to cut its purchase to 37 aircraft.
 On 18 December 2014, Spain took delivery of the first NH90 TTH, which had been assembled at Airbus Helicopters Albacete facility; by this point, the order had been reduced to a total of 22 NH90s of the TTH variant.
+Spain chose the GE CT7-8F5 turbine engine for its fleet.

-In January 2018, NHIndustries president Vincent Dubrule stated he was confident Spain would place a follow-on order by the end of 2018 for an additional 23 TTH NH90, bringing the total back up to 45.
-In September 2018, the Spanish government agreed to the purchase of the additional 23 TTH NH90 helicopters, including seven for naval purposes.
+In January 2018, NHIndustries president Vincent Dubrule stated he was confident Spain would place a follow-on order by the end of 2018 for an additional 23 TTH NH90s, bringing the total back up to 45.
+In September 2018, the Spanish government agreed to the purchase of the additional 23 TTH NH90s, including seven for naval purposes.
+Spain stated in early 2023 the NH90 was "working perfectly".

+The Spanish defence is evaluating the possibility to integrate weapons and systems to the potential NH90 HSPN for the Spanish Navy.
+In December 2024, Spain took deliver of its first Standard 3 NH90, which featured a gross take off weight of 11 tonnes, enhanced communication and safety features among other enhancements.